arne-braeckman/eventRunner/docs/prd/epic-list-revised.md

         * **Social media integrations (from FR8)** and the **lead heat calculation system (from FR1)** are explicitly deferred to later epics.
     * **Initial Scope for Multi-User Role Management:**
         * For FR7, the absolute minimum roles to be functional in Epic 1 will be **Admin** and **Sales**.
-        * Initial user authentication will utilize **Convex Auth with OAuth providers** (Google, GitHub, etc.) and secure session management (FR7).
+        * Initial user authentication will utilize **Clerk with OAuth providers** (Google, GitHub, etc.) and JWT-based session management integrated with Convex (FR7).
 Advanced role-based permissions and additional authentication providers will be implemented in subsequent epics.
 * **Epic 2: Lead Management, Sales Touchpoints & Social Integrations.**
     * **Goal:** Implement comprehensive lead management with rich data, dynamic lead heat indicators, and customer journey tracking, fully integrating social media channels (Facebook, Instagram, LinkedIn) and initial communication streams for effective early client inquiry and sales touchpoint engagement.
     * **Key FRs addressed:** FR1 (Contact & Lead Mgmt - full expanded detail), FR8 (Centralized Communication Integrations - *specifically Facebook, Instagram, LinkedIn aspects for lead capture/interaction*).